Ballistic electron transport described by a generalized Schr\"{o}dinger equation: Introduction

 In \cite{AliNaRo}, a correction of order $\hbar^4$ was introduced into the dispersion relation, leading to a fourth-order Schrödinger equation (SE) whose analytical properties were thoroughly investigated.
 Simulations involving single and double potential barriers with an applied bias revealed interference effects absent in the second-order SE.
 In this work, we generalize that approach to arbitrary order in the expansion of the Kane dispersion relation.
 We derive a continuity equation for the single-electron probability density and a general expression for the probability current valid at any order.
 Transparent boundary conditions are also formulated for higher-order models.
 We investigate several properties of the proposed framework and present numerical examples to illustrate its behavior.
 The structure of the paper is as follows.
 In Section \ref{sec:SE}, we derive the generalized Schrödinger equation and discuss the functional setting.
 Section \ref{sec:curr} is devoted to the derivation of a general expression for the probability current.
 In Section \ref{sec:TBC}, we formulate transparent boundary conditions for arbitrary order, enabling the reduction of the problem to a compact domain.
+Section \ref{sec:well} is dedicated to the well-posedness of the resulting boundary value problem.
 Section \ref{sec:comparison} compares the probability current for the second- and fourth-order SE.
 Finally, Section \ref{sec:RTD} presents numerical simulations of an RTD to highlight key features of the proposed models.